miztiik/eks-security-with-security-group/README.md

       Expected output,

       ```bash
-      root@k-shop-red:/# curl 10.10.0.210
+      root@k-shop-blue:/# curl 10.10.0.118
       <!DOCTYPE html>
       <html>
       <head>
       <title>Welc
       ```

-      As you can see, you cannot reach the blue pod.
+      As you can see, you can reach the red pod.
 If you create a container in another namespace and try to reach the red pod, it will time out.

    1. **Connect to Red Pod To Test Blue Ingress**